Moorefield, Virginia

 Moorefield is a census-designated place (CDP) in Loudoun County, Virginia, United States.
-As of the 2010 census, the CDP was named Moorefield Station, and the population was 77.
-As of 2019, the estimated population was 1,976.
+As of the 2020 census, Moorefield had a population of 4,421.
+As of the 2010 census, the CDP was named Moorefield Station.
 Moorefield is a mixed-use development currently in progress, located at the Ashburn station at the western terminus of the Metrorail Silver Line.

 Geography

 Moorefield is in the Ashburn portion of eastern Loudoun County, on the southwest side of the Dulles Greenway (Virginia State Route 267).
 It is bordered to the northeast by Ashburn proper, to the northwest and west by Brambleton, and the south by Loudoun Valley Estates.
 It is 10 mi south of Leesburg, the Loudoun county seat, and 31 mi west-northwest of Washington, D.C.

 According to the U.S. Census Bureau, the Moorefield CDP has a total area of 2.9 sqkm, of which 2166 sqm, or 0.07%, are water.
 The area drains southeast toward Broad Run, a north-flowing tributary of the Potomac River.